 Members of the general public are welcome to use the resources of the law library when the Reference Corner is staffed, normally Monday through Friday, 10 a.m.-5 p.m.

 Use the library catalog to search for print and online legal resources.

 Members of the general public may use the Fastcase terminal and any of the other public computers in the law library.
 The use of these workstations by members of the general public is limited to those performing legal research and should be limited to two hours per day.
-While the general public may bring their own computers to the library, wireless internet access is not provided.
+While the general public may bring their own computers to the library, guest wireless internet access is available.

 The State of Oregon Law Library also provides free access to Fastcase for all Oregonians.

 Members of the general public may bring their own flash drives to save material from the public computers for no charge.

 Printing is $.10/page.
 All print jobs may be retrieved from the Library Desk.